course-details-portlet

 Course content

 The pupil is the focus of Pedagogy and student knowledge in cycle 1, topic 2.
 Through active participation in the lessons, the students will develop knowledge, skills, and general competence concerning pupils' learning, development, and socialization from grade 5 to 10.
-Central themes in the subject of Pedagogy and student knowledge topic 2, are the pupils learning, development, and socialization in the present society, ordinary and individually adapted education, the psychosocial learning environment, student conversations, diversity, inclusion, the transition between school levels, and school-home collaboration.
+Central themes in the subject of Pedagogy and student knowledge topic 2, are the pupils learning, development, and socialization in the present society, ordinary and individually adapted education, the psychosocial learning environment, student conversations, diversity, inclusion, processes and collaboration to ensure that pupils experience a positive childhood.

 Learning outcome